 If one is denied National Interest Exemption(NIE), and it is an emergency to travel to the USA then indirect routes can be the option.
 In recent months many people from India and Europe have travelled to the USA via 3rd country routes.

-What are indirect 3rd country routes to USA ?
+What are indirect 3rd country routes to the USA?

-Is 3rd country Indirect travel legitimate option to travel to USA ?
+Is 3rd country Indirect travel a legitimate option to travel to the USA?